NYUAD-CRC/crc-docs/source/hpc/system/visual_nodes.rst

 **Then it might ask you for 2 passwords:**

-* (Not applied if you have your ssh key stored on Dalma).
+* (Not applied if you have your ssh key stored on HPC).
 Your ssh password.
-This is essentially your login password to Dalma.
+This is essentially your login password to HPC.
 * Your VNC password.
 Set up earlier in this tutorial.